odersky/sips/drafts/inlinemacros.md

     List[(String, Expr[T])]

-The type of the macro itself would be
+the type of the macro itself would be

     inline List[inline (inline String, T)]